-The Remuneration and Personnel Policy Committee comprises the two UK based independent non-executive directors, the Managing Director, the Assistant Managing Director and up to two departmental managers (only one of which may vote).
+The Remuneration and Personnel Policy Committee comprises the two UK based independent non-executive directors, the Managing Director and the Bank's Chairman.
 It is charged with the responsibility of advising the Board on matters related to remuneration, including the Bank's bonus and salary review policy.
 It also considers matters related to employment legislation, terms and conditions of employment, the staff handbook, disciplinary matters, staff complaints and the appeals process.